muzimuzhi/homebrew-texstudio-beta/README.md

 ## Installation

-  - `brew cask install muzimuzhi/texstudio-beta/texstudio-beta`
+  - `brew install muzimuzhi/texstudio-beta/texstudio-beta`
-  - or `brew tap muzimuzhi/texstudio-beta` and then `brew cask install texstudio-beta`.
+  - or `brew tap muzimuzhi/texstudio-beta` and then `brew install texstudio-beta`.

-Note: `texstudio-beta` conflicts with `texstudio`, so you may need to run `brew cask uninstall texstudio` before installing `texstudio-beta`.
+Note: `texstudio-beta` conflicts with `texstudio`, so you may need to run `brew uninstall texstudio` before installing `texstudio-beta`.

 ## Upgrade